 British / Manx photographer, born in 1946 and died in 2020.
 Began in commercial photography, then turned in the 1970s toward sustained independent work in the North East of England and later taught at Harvard University.

-Main themes: deindustrialization, working-class life, unemployment, labor, youth culture, fragile local communities, and the social aftermath of economic restructuring in late twentieth-century Britain.
-Representative work examples: *Youth on a Wall, Jarrow, Tyneside* (1976), *Baked Beans, North Shields* (1981), the *Seacoal* series, and the book *In Flagrante* (1988) are central because they condense Killip’s long-term engagement with the North East into images of suspended labor, damaged public space, and social endurance.
-Technique / formal traits: black-and-white documentary photography, close physical proximity, dense social detail, and an approach built on repeated return rather than quick extraction.
+The work is organized around deindustrialization, working-class life, unemployment, labor, youth culture, fragile local communities, and the social aftermath of economic restructuring in late twentieth-century Britain.
+Key examples include *Youth on a Wall, Jarrow, Tyneside* (1976), *Baked Beans, North Shields* (1981), the *Seacoal* series, and the book *In Flagrante* (1988); they are central because they condense Killip’s long-term engagement with the North East into images of suspended labor, damaged public space, and social endurance.
+Formally, it is marked by black-and-white documentary photography, close physical proximity, dense social detail, and an approach built on repeated return rather than quick extraction.
 The pictures often feel slow, specific, and embedded in place, with a compositional gravity that keeps them from reading as spot-news images.
-Why this method was chosen: Killip’s own statements stress that he photographed people because he valued their lives and wanted them to be remembered.
+This method matters because Killip’s own statements stress that he photographed people because he valued their lives and wanted them to be remembered.
 This helps explain why the work depends on duration, trust, and local embeddedness rather than spectacular event coverage.
-Historical context: the work belongs to the 1970s and 1980s in Britain, especially the period of deindustrialization and the erosion of mining, shipbuilding, and heavy industry in the North East.
+Historically, the work belongs to the 1970s and 1980s in Britain, especially the period of deindustrialization and the erosion of mining, shipbuilding, and heavy industry in the North East.
 His photographs should be understood in relation to economic change, class politics, and the shrinking of industrial labor, not only within art-photography history.

 MoMA collection framing and later retrospective materials treat Killip as a central figure in postwar British documentary photography, with particular emphasis on the North East work made between the mid-1970s and late 1980s.
 Magnum’s retrospective text is especially useful because it explains how *In Flagrante* came to stand for more than a regional project: it was received as a people’s history of lives marked by deindustrialization and neglect, while still leaving room for later rediscovery of less-circulated bodies of work.
 Reina Sofía’s framing stresses that Killip took up the camera as a political tool, which supports a reading of the work as socially and historically interventionist rather than merely descriptive.